-A glossary setting out a brief explanation of some of the terms used within this notice of AGM and the Annual Report and Accounts or which may commonly also be used during the course of the AGM is on the Company's website at www. lloydsbankinggroup.com/investors.
+A glossary setting out a brief explanation of some of the terms used within this notice of AGM and the Annual Report and Accounts for the year ended 31 December 2019 or which may commonly also be used during the course of the AGM is on the Company's website at www.lloydsbankinggroup.com/investors.

 That glossary of terms is not intended to provide legal guidance or advice.
-Shareholders are advised to seek independent legal or financial advice with regards to any matters contained in this notice of AGM.
+Shareholders are advised to seek independent legal or financial advice with regards to any matters contained in this notice of AGM and any other related document.

-A list of abbreviations of the terms used within the Annual Report and Accounts or which may commonly also be used during the course of the AGM appears at page 288 of the Annual Report and Accounts for the year ended 31 December 2018.
+A list of abbreviations of the terms used within the Annual Report and Accounts or which may commonly also be used during the course of the AGM appears at page 331 of the Annual Report and Accounts for the year ended 31 December 2019.